rohitkaradkar/Veggie/README.md

 * Download project source and import in Android studio .
 * Create new project in [Firebase console.](https://console.firebase.google.com/)
 * In Firebase console, add Android app with package name  `com.greentopli.app.user`.
-* Download `google-services.json` file from Firebase console and add to `app/src/user/` dir of project .
+* Download `google-services.json` file from Firebase console and add to `app/src/user/` directory of project .